-This gives the singer a lot of wiggle room, without the sound cutting off.
-Also, because of the wide pickup range, two or more people can use one microphone at the same time and all their voices will be heard accurately and clearly.
+This gives the singer a lot of wiggle room without the sound cutting off.
+Also, because of the wide pickup range, two or more people can use the microphone at the same time.

 To understand the pickup pattern of a cardioid microphone properly, we suggest you watch the video below.
-It basically shows how much sound the microphone would take from a sound source in relation to its position around the microphone.
+It basically shows how much sound the microphone would take from a sound source.
+This is in relation to its position around the microphone.

-So, we think that in the long run, the Shure SM58 would be able to hold itself a lot better than the Sennheiser E835.
+The Shure SM58 is more durable than the Sennheiser E835.
+In terms of durability, there are very few microphones that fare better than the SM58.
+So, the Shure SM58 would be able to hold itself a lot better than the Sennheiser E835.

-Both of these come with the same external connector, which is a three-pin male input connector.
-This connector, otherwise known as, XLR, is very popular for microphones.
+Both the Sennheiser E835 and Shure SM58 come with the same external connector: a three-pin male input connector.
+This connector, otherwise known as XLR, is very popular for microphones.

-It’s great that most major microphone companies decided to use this same connector on their microphones so you can easily use just one connector for every single microphone you’ve got.
+It’s great that many microphone companies decide to use this type of connector, allowing the possibility of using just one connector for every microphone you’ve got.

-Finally, both of these microphones come with the same accessories, straight out of the box.
+Finally, straight out of the box, both microphones come with the same accessories.
 This is one similarity we’ve noticed with a lot of these microphones.
-They often come with the same set of accessories in the box.
+They often come with the same set of accessories.